weiping-bj/SCP-Workaround-in-AWS-ChinaRegions/README-ENG.md

 1. Automation.
 Automatically attaching permission boundary to IAM entities created in the managed account.
 2. Serverless.
 This solution eliminates the need of EC2, and consequentlly eliminates the maintenance work from OS level.
 3. Low Cost.
-This solution only generates calls/costs when the user creates an IAM entity, the total cost is close to 0
+This solution only generates calls/costs when the user creates an IAM entity, the total cost is close to 0.

+**NOTE**: This solution is not retroactive, that is, the permission boundaries of all IAM entities created prior to the deployment of this solution are not controlled by this solution.

 # Architecture Design
 ## Architecture Briefing